rcarrata/ns-gitops/README.md

 <img align="center" width="850" src="docs/pic3.png">

+With that, we tested that we can sign commits with our GPG keys in our laptop and we can have the signature verification in a Git server (Gitea), ensuring that the commit was signed from a valid user with the proper GPG keys.

-## Deploy ArgoCD / OpenShift GitOps:
+## 2. Deploy ArgoCD / OpenShift GitOps:

+Now we need to deploy an instance of ArgoCD or OpenShift GitOps.
+For that:

 * We need to install OpenShift GitOps in the ACM Hub with the Operator.
 You can follow the [official documentation for OpenShift GitOps](https://docs.openshift.com/container-platform/4.9/cicd/gitops/installing-openshift-gitops.html).